Emigrant Wilderness

-The Emigrant Wilderness of Stanislaus National Forest is a wilderness area in the Sierra Nevada.
+The Emigrant Wilderness of Stanislaus National Forest is a formally designated wilderness area in the Sierra Nevada.
 It is bordered by Yosemite National Park on the south, the Toiyabe National Forest and the Hoover Wilderness on the east, and State Route 108 over Sonora Pass on the north.
 It is an elongated area that extends northeast about 25 mi in length and up to 15 mi in width.
 Watersheds drain to the Stanislaus and Tuolumne Rivers.
-This area is entirely within Tuolumne County, California and is approximately 140 mi east of San Francisco, California and 50 mi south of Lake Tahoe.
+The Emigrant Wilderness area, which is a glaciated landscape, is entirely within Tuolumne County, California and is approximately 140 mi east of San Francisco, California and 50 mi south of Lake Tahoe.

-The Emigrant Wilderness is a glaciated landscape of scenic beauty.
 The northeastern third of the Wilderness is dominated by volcanic ridges and peaks; the remaining areas consist of many sparsely vegetated, granitic ridges interspersed with numerous lakes and meadows.
 Elevations range from below 5000 ft near Cherry Reservoir to 11570 ft at Leavitt Peak, but the elevation range of most of the popular areas is 7500 to 9000 ft.
 Precipitation averages 50 in annually, 80% of it in the form of snow.
 Snowpacks typically linger into June, sometimes later following very wet winters.
 Summers are generally dry and mild, but afternoon thundershowers occur periodically and nighttime temperatures could dip below freezing anytime.